rsakai10/nrn/docs/progref/modelspec/programmatic/electrod.rst

 .. method:: Electrode.VClampigraph

-    .. tab:: Python

-        Creates a currentgraph displaying the voltage clamp current.
-This button exists because, with the present implementation, it is generally not possible to reference the Electrode object from hoc because the only reference is held by a vbox which in turn is only referenced by this Electrode.
-In this way, when the Electrode window is dismissed, the Electrode is destroyed and the point processes are removed from the neuron.

-    .. tab:: HOC

     Creates a currentgraph displaying the voltage clamp current.
 This button exists because, with the present implementation, it is generally not possible to reference the Electrode object from hoc because the only reference is held by a vbox which in turn is only referenced by this Electrode.
 In this way, when the Electrode window is dismissed, the Electrode is destroyed and the point processes are removed from the neuron.

 ----